Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/06-other-usage-tests.rst

 E.6.2 Investigations Independent of Requests
 """"""""""""""""""""""""""""""""""""""""""""

 These audit tests applies where Investigations can be reported independently of Requests.
 If all Investigations have a matching Request, auditors MUST note this in the audit report.
-This does not require an exemption from the COUNTER Project Director.
+This does not require an exemption from the COUNTER Executive Director.

 The tests mimic those defined above, but the auditor MUST undertake a separate Investigation activity for each audit test, resulting in a doubling of the Total_Item_Investigation counts.